alosaur/alosaur.com/docs/basics/Area.md

 # Area

-This is the application area that normally registers controllers and defines route behavior for the controllers in it.
+This is the application area that registers controllers and defines route behavior for the controllers in it.

 An Area is not a module in the classic sense; it cannot be embedded in other Areas.